kestrel41x4/kestrel41x4/README.md

 <h1>About Me</h1>
-I am an undergradute Computer Science student at Texas A&M University.
+I am an undergradute engineering student at Texas A&M University.
 I am interested in data science and cybersecurity.